El Paso Car Accident Lawyer

 7. Undiscoverable Injuries: 2 years after the injuries are discovered

 Our motor vehicle accident attorneys highly recommend not trying to rely on any of these exceptions to the SOL, as they are very rare and difficult to pursue.
+Further, the personal injury SOL varies across U.S. states, and the applicable SOL is in the state in which the injury occurred.
 Do not wait to file your car accident injury claim – call Thompson Law today and let us help get you on the road to recovery.

 Our El Paso Car Accident Lawyers Charge NO UPFRONT FEES